wjannw/Udacity-dataanalyst-weather_trends/README.md

 # Date Created
-This project was created on Friday 5 February 2021
+This project was created on Monday 1 February 2021

-# Investigate a dataset
+# Explore Weather Trends

 # Project introduction
 This forms project 1 of the Udacity Data Analyst Nanodegree Progrgam